Capybaralifestyle/moonshot-poc/README.md

 Navigate to <http://localhost:8000/ui> to use the web interface:

 1. **Sign in with Google** – Click the “Accedi con Google” button.
 A Supabase popup will handle OAuth authentication.
 Once logged in, your email will appear in the header and the dataset and run sections will become available.
-2. **Upload a Dataset** – Choose a CSV or ARFF file containing an `effort` column.
+2. **Upload a Dataset (optional)** – Choose a CSV or ARFF file containing an `effort` column.
 Optionally specify a domain column (categorical) used for per‑domain models.
+You can skip this step if you want to run the cost estimator solely on the project description.
-3. **Run a Project** – Select a dataset, enter a high‑level project description and optionally toggle “Export to Sheets.”
+3. **Run a Project** – Select a dataset (or leave “None” selected), enter a high‑level project description and optionally toggle “Export to Sheets.”
 The results appear below as formatted JSON.
-4. **View History** – The “Previsioni recenti” section lists your latest predictions per description/dataset.
+4. **View History** – The “Recent Runs” section lists your latest predictions per description/dataset.
 These are pulled from Supabase and update automatically after each run.
 5. **Export to Google Sheets** – If `SHEETS_EXPORT_ENABLED=true` in your `.env`, results will also be written to the configured Google Sheet.
 You can override this per request via the UI checkbox or the API.

 ## Limitations and Future Work